Sur-vivor/Texas/README.md

 Can be found on telegram as [TexasRobot](https://t.me/TexasRobot).

-The Support group can be reached out to at [One Punch Support](https://t.me/texassupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Texas Support](https://t.me/texassupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)

 ## Setting up the bot on your own server(Heroku deployers can ignore):